Ultimate San Sebastian Travel Guide

 San Sebastian Hostels

-Hostels are an option for budget-friendly solo travel.
+Hostels are an option for budget-friendly travel.
 I would recommend A Room in the City.
 They appear to offer private rooms but you may need to share a bathroom.

 San Sebastian Pensións